ravisheth/mapsseq/README.md

 - Bake chip at 65C for 20 minutes.

 ##### Encapsulation protocol
-A microfluidic device is used to encapsulate barcoded beads and particles.
-Approximately 1 in 5-10 droplets will receive a bead, while approximately 1 in 10-20 droplets will receive a particle; this implies that approximately 1 in 100 droplets will receive a bead and particles.
-The distribution of droplet occupancy follows the Poisson distribution as expected, leading to a low doublet rate.

 ###### General preparation
 ```diff
 - IMPORTANT: Particles and barcoded hydrogel beads are light sensitive.